Bot81892/terminal_app/README.md

 ### Purpose

-Made for gamers that want a fun way to spend time and love a simplified old school style game.
-The Reclaimer made to emerge the user within it's world through the story, fun art and the challenges they must face, the goal is for the player to overcome enemies and find intrigue with the story line, resulting in a fun experience.
+Made for gamers that want a fun way to spend time and love a simplified old school style of game.
+The Reclaimer is made to emerge the user within it's world, through the story and fun art.
+The goal is for the player to overcome enemies and find intrigue with the story line, resulting in a fun overall experience.

 ### Functionality